Summary

 }

-The description is critically important — it’s what the model reads to decide when to use this tool.
-A vague description like “weather stuff” will lead to the model using the tool at the wrong times or not using it when it should.
-A detailed description like the one above helps the model make precise decisions.
+The description is critically important: it is what the model reads to determine when to use a given tool.
+A vague description such as “weather stuff” will lead the model to use the tool at the wrong times, or not at all when it should.
+A detailed description, like the one above, supports precise decisions.

 Step 2: Tool Selection

-When the model receives a user message along with tool definitions, it makes a decision: should it respond directly, or should it call one or more tools first?
-This decision is made by the model itself — it’s part of the model’s inference process, not a separate system.
+When the model receives a user message along with tool definitions, it makes a decision: respond directly, or call one or more tools first.
+This decision is made by the model itself; it is part of the model’s inference process, not a separate system.

-• Does the user’s request require information I don’t have?
+- Does the user’s request require information that the model does not have?

-• Is there a tool that can provide this information?
+- Is there a tool that can provide that information?

-• What arguments should I pass to the tool?
+- What arguments should be passed to the tool?

-• Should I call tools in parallel or sequentially?
+- Should tools be called in parallel or sequentially?

-If the user asks “What’s 2 + 2?”, the model will answer directly — no tool needed.
-If the user asks “What’s the weather in Tokyo?”, and a get_current_weather tool is available, the model will decide to call it.
+If the user asks “What is 2 + 2?”, the model answers directly, with no tool needed.
+If the user asks “What is the weather in Tokyo?” and a get_current_weather tool is available, the model will determine that the tool should be called.

 Step 3: Structured Output

-When the model decides to call a tool, it doesn’t output free-form text.
+When the model decides to call a tool, it does not output free-form text.
 Instead, it outputs a structured tool_use block with the function name and arguments as valid JSON:

 {